solineboussard1/bias-probing-app/README.md

 - Recurring or dominant model behaviors
 - Evidence of implicit bias or preferential framing

-Together, these tools provide a robust framework for analyzing language model outputs with both breadth and depth.
+This tool provides a robust framework for auditing bias in language model outputs.